parafoxia/analytix/README.md

 To read up further, [have a look at the documentation](https://analytix.readthedocs.io/en/latest/).

+## Contributing

+analytix is open to contributions.
+To find out where to get started, have a look at the [contributing guide](https://github.com/parafoxia/analytix/blob/main/CONTRIBUTING.md).

 ## License

-The analytix module for Python is licensed under the [BSD-3-Clause License](https://github.com/parafoxia/analytix/blob/main/LICENSE).
+The analytix module for Python is licensed under the [BSD 3-Clause License](https://github.com/parafoxia/analytix/blob/main/LICENSE).